anshumanthakur24/FoodFlow/ml/README.md

 > - Per-capita income: Reserve Bank of India "Handbook of Statistics on the Indian States" (state-wise Net State Domestic Product) or MOSPI District Domestic Product datasets (CSV via https://www.mospi.gov.in/).
 Export as CSV with rupee values.
 > - Festival participation: Census-based cultural participation studies (e.g. National Sample Survey 75th round) or curated datasets from IHDS / Pew Research (export to CSV with estimated celebration percentages per district).
 Document the provenance in version control for auditability.

+## Data sources

+- **Operational history (MongoDB)** – The Main API (`Server/`) persists nodes, batches, shipments, and requests inside the Mongo database you point to via `MONGODB_URI`.
+Run the production system or the provided simulator (`mock-server/`) to generate realistic traffic before training.
+- **Festival participation CSV** – Curate participation percentages from NSS, IHDS, Pew, or state tourism departments and export to the format shown above (`data/festival_features.csv`).
+- **Income CSV** – Pull state/district Net or Gross Domestic Product per capita from MOSPI or RBI tables; normalize to rupees per person and store in `data/income_features.csv`.
+- **Optional enrichments** – You can extend the schema with weather, commodity price indices, or census population—add columns in the CSVs and update feature engineering accordingly.

 ## Running a training job

 ```powershell